Indigenous peoples of the Caribbean: Taíno

 The Taíno, an Arawak people, were the major population group throughout most of the Caribbean.
 Their culture was divided into three main groups, the Western Taíno, the Classic Taíno, and the Eastern Taíno, with other variations within the islands.

 Classic Taíno

-The Classic Taíno lived in eastern Cuba, Hispaniola, and Puerto Rico.
+The Classic Taíno lived in Hispaniola and Puerto Rico and later in eastern Cuba.
 They spoke a dialect called Classic Taíno.
 Compared to their neighbors, the Classic Taíno had substantially developed agricultural societies.
 Puerto Rico was divided into twenty chiefdoms which were organized into one united kingdom or confederation, Borinquen.
 Hispaniola was divided into roughly 45 chiefdoms, which were organized into five kingdoms under the leadership of the chief of each area's premier chiefdom.
 Beginning around 1450, Classic Taíno from Hispaniola began migrating to eastern Cuba; they are conventionally known as the Cuban Taíno.
 The Cuban Taíno gained power over some of Cuba's earlier Western Taíno inhabitants, the Ciboney, but no regional or island-wide political structure had developed on the island at the time of Spanish colonization of the Americas.